Project Setup

 frictionless::write_package(dat_package, directory = ".")

 This creates the metadata file datapackage.json in the current directory.
-Make sure it is located in the same folder as Data.csv, as together they comprise a data package.
+Make sure it is located in the same folder as data.csv, as together they comprise a data package.

 Having added the data and its documentation, one can view and record the utilized packages with renv